square/connect-api-examples/README.md

 1. Log into your [sandbox seller dashboard](https://squareupsandbox.com/dashboard/) in the browser

-1. Click on [Appointments](https://squareupsandbox.com/appointments/) on the left-hand side panel
+1. Click on the [Appointments](https://squareupsandbox.com/appointments/) tab on the left-hand side panel

 1. Click on the *Get Started* button on the center of the page